inspire-group/QUICstep-PETS/README.md

 ### Accessibility

-Our artifact is accessible at
+Our artifacts are accessible at https://github.com/inspire-group/QUICstep.

 ### Requirements